41 laws to know about the gym and everything that surrounds it

 Fewer carbohydrates in the diet will not only make you look smaller, they will also make you weaker and lessen your training capacity.
 Being weaker and less able to train is a good recipe for stagnation.

 Small details only make a difference when the basics are already optimized to the maximum.
-It makes no sense to think about the amount of Vitamin C per day when you are still drinking 1 bottle of coke for lunch.
+It doesn't make sense to think about the amount of vitamin c per day when you're still drinking 1 bottle of coke for lunch.